France–South Korea relations: History

-Infiltration of Catholic priests
+Infiltration of Roman Catholic priests

-Initial French involvement in the 19th century focused on facilitating and defending the spread of Catholic Christianity in Korea.
+Initial French involvement in the 19th century focused on facilitating and defending the spread of Roman Catholic Christianity in Korea.
 The first French missionary to Korea, Father Philippe Maubant, arrived in the country in 1836.
-After that date, missionaries would continue to come to Korea from China, often at great risks.
+After that date, missionaries would continue to come to Korea from China, often at great risk.
 In September 1846, the French Admiral Jean-Baptiste Cécille sailed to Korea in order to obtain the release of an imprisoned Korean priest named Andrew Kim Taegon, but Kim was soon executed.
 In 1847, after various involvements in Vietnam and Okinawa, Cécille again sailed to Korea to try to infiltrate some missionaries, but his ship ran aground and he had to be rescued by a British ship.

-French Campaign against Korea (1866)
+French expedition to Korea (1866)

-In 1866, reacting to greater numbers of Korean converts to Catholicism as well as the humiliations suffered by China at the hands of Westerners during the First and Second Opium Wars, the Korean court clamped down on the illicit French missionaries, massacring French Catholic missionaries and Koreans converts alike.
+In 1866, reacting to greater numbers of Korean converts to Roman Catholicism as well as the humiliations suffered by China at the hands of Westerners during the First and Second Opium Wars, the Korean court clamped down on the illicit French missionaries, massacring French Catholic missionaries and Koreans converts alike.

 That same year France launched a punitive expedition against Korea, invading and occupying portions of Ganghwa Island in the fall of 1866.
 At the first battle, the Korean infantry division lost heavily, and General Yang Heon-su concluded that only a large cavalry division could stand up to French firepower.
 An ambush by Korean forces on a French party attempting to occupy the strategically located Cheondeung Temple 傳燈寺 on the island's south coast resulted in French casualties.
 French realization that they were far outnumbered and outgunned forced them to abandon the island and their expedition.
 The entire incident later became known as the byeong-in yang-yo, or foreign disturbance of the byeong-in year (1866).

 Diplomatic relations (1886)

 France and Korea established their first official relations in 1886 after an unequal treaty France–Korea Treaty of 1886.
 In 1887, France sent its first official representative, Victor Collin de Plancy along with his translator, Maurice Courant.
 He [Courant] would later be known as the "father" of Korean studies in France.
 In France, the first records of a Korean living there permanently, Hong Jong-u, who arrived there not too long after official relations were established.
-Arriving in Marseille in 1890, he will spend a few years working in France in a museum where he would be very helpful in establishing the first Korean Art and Culture section.
-Yet, it would not be until the 1900 Paris World's Fair/Exposition Universelle that Korea would be "introduced" to the French public.
+Arriving in Marseille in 1890, he spent a few years working in France in a museum where he would be very helpful in establishing the first Korean Art and Culture section.
+Despite this, it was not until the 1900 Paris World's Fair/Exposition Universelle that Korea was "introduced" to the French public.